 As a Christ-centered educational institution, the college is redemptive, but not rehabilitative, in nature.
 Therefore, a person should not come to college with serious family, health, emotional, or financial problems.
 The pressures of study, family, finances, church participation, and other factors weigh heavily upon the students and their families.
 These pressures can affect the well-being of the student.
-For this reason, applicants must be a minimum of one year removed from the completion of a rehabilitative program and/or probation/parole.
+For this reason, applicants must be a minimum of one year removed from the completion of a rehabilitative program, probation/parole and/or incarceration sentence.